 “You live in a deranged age, more deranged than usual, because in spite of great scientific and technological advances, man has not the faintest idea of who he is or what he is doing.”

 In my opinion Peter Kreeft is the most phenomenal lay apologetic American Catholic writer.
 He is not only a prolific writer, but also a prolific public speaker.
 He has written 37 books, according to Wikipedia, and has given thousands of lectures as a college professor, he currently teaches at Boston College and The King’s College, and as a public speaker.
 Everything I have read of his has been phenomenal.
 I especially loved his Catholic Christianity which essentially builds on The Catechism of the Catholic Church.
 Dr. Peter Kreeft is also a convert to the Roman Catholic Church.
 Shop Peter Kreeft books and more.

 “What is God’s Answer to Human Suffering?
 The answer must be someone, not just something.
 For the problem (suffering) is about someone (God—why does he… why doesn’t he …?) rather than just something.
 To question God’s goodness is not just an intellectual experiment.
 It is rebellion or tears.
 It is a little child with tears in its eyes looking up at Daddy and weeping, “Why?”
 The hurt child needs not so much explanations as reassurances.
 And that is what we get: the reassurance of the Father in the person of Jesus, “he who has seen me has seen the Father” (Jn 14:9).”

 These are my top 5 American Catholic authors.
-The rest of the top 10 will be completed shortly!
-What do you think of my top five Catholic authors?
 Who do you think should have made the top 5?
 What are some of your favorite Catholic books by American Catholic Writers?